bifurcationkit/BifurcationKit.jl/README.md

 > The idea is to be able to seemingly switch the continuation algorithm a bit like changing the time stepper (Euler, RK4,...) for ODEs.

-`BifurcationKit` can also seek for periodic orbits of Cauchy problems. **It is by now, one of the only softwares which provides shooting methods *and* methods based on finite differences or collocation to compute periodic orbits.**
+`BifurcationKit` can also seek for [periodic orbits](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/periodicOrbit/) of Cauchy problems. **It is by now, one of the only software which provides shooting methods *and* methods based on finite differences / collocation to compute periodic orbits.**

 The current focus is on large scale nonlinear problems and multiple hardwares.
-Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorials2b/#The-Swift-Hohenberg-equation-on-the-GPU-(non-local)-1) and [Periodic orbit example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...
+Hence, the goal is to provide Matrix Free methods on **GPU** (see [PDE example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorials2b/#The-Swift-Hohenberg-equation-on-the-GPU-(non-local)-1) and [Periodic orbit example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on **cluster** to study non linear PDE, nonlocal problems, compute sub-manifolds...

 > Despite this focus, the package can easily handle low dimensional problems and specific optimizations are regularly added.